Cake Decorating Complications

 READ

-How to Decorate a Paw Patrol Cake
+How to Decorate a Number 2 Cake

 One of the most common issues cake decorators face with fondant is cracking, tearing, or ripping.
 This can occur when rolling out the fondant too thin or when not properly preparing the surface underneath.
 To prevent cracking, make sure to knead the fondant thoroughly until it becomes pliable and easy to work with.
 Additionally, ensure that your work surface is clean and lightly dusted with powdered sugar or cornstarch to prevent sticking.